Each round of the tournament follows the below standard format, with two debates taking place at each heat.

 The motion is circulated several weeks ahead of the heats, to allow schools to prepare.

 Two of the competing teams in each heat will go through to the second round.

-64 teams in total go through to the second round to compete in an evening of debating following the same format as the first round.
+32 teams will go through to the second round to compete in an evening of debating following the same format as the first round.
 This round usually takes place at the end of January/ beginning of February.
-Again, these are hosted at a local school and the motion is shared several weeks before the heats take place.
+Again, these are hosted by a local school and the motion is shared several weeks before the heats take place.